 A wide choice of other modules is available to complement Greek and suit your interests.
 Popular choices include Classical Studies, Ancient History, English Literature, Modern Languages, Medieval and Modern History, Philosophy and Divinity.

-Students wishing to study both Greek and Latin should choose Classics MA (Hons).
+Students wishing to study both Greek and Latin should consider choosing Classics MA (Hons) instead.

 Graduates in Greek from St Andrews can expect to have developed a wide knowledge of ancient Greek literature and culture and a high level of competence in Greek language.